toptensoftware/flashy/flashy/README.md

 Pre-compiled kernel images are included and can be extracted with the `--bootloader` option.

-eg: To place a copy of the kernel images in the current directory just run:
+eg: To place a copy of the kernel images in the root of drive D:

 ```
-flashy --bootloader:.
+flashy --bootloader:D:\
 ```